-My top mate, Mike, was raised in Durban, and he’s a big bunny chow fan.
-In his early twenties he worked construction, and Friday was the day for sharing lunchtime bunnies with buddies — two half muttons for four eaters.
+My top mate, Mike, was raised in Durban, and he’s a giant bunny chow fan.
+In his early twenties, he worked construction, and Friday was the day for sharing lunchtime bunnies with buddies — two half muttons for four eaters.

 And there was protocol.
 You ate with your hands, taking turns to scoop up the curry with pieces of bread torn from the loaf.
 Most importantly, you were careful to eat a politely equal mix of lamb, potato, sauce, and bread.